dolunayozbilgin/Dolunay-Ozbilgin/README.md

 - **Game Type**: The chess format played (Blitz, Rapid, Classical) will be recorded to analyze its impact on cognitive performance.

-- **Date of Play**: I generally play everyday chess, because I love to play it:).Each session will be recorded and the datas I obtained will be used in folowing steps.
+- **Date of Play**: I generally play everyday chess, because I love to play it:) but, in this proccess, somedays I will not play chess, and then I make the cognitive tests for comparing the results.
+Each session will be recorded and the datas I obtained will be used in folowing phases.

 ## **Plan**
 #### **Data Collection**